sreeves07/mod3-final-assessment-practice/instructions.md

 ## Part 1

 - [ ] User can access the Home page via the '/' route
-- [ ] Text from Home page should be 'Welcome to the Home Page'
+- [ ] User sees 'Welcome to the Home Page' when viewing the Home page

 ## Part 2